 Harlow publicly called poor people “parasites” and Japan and Germany “third world toilets.”
 Harlow’s business is making leather gun holsters.
 Among the models he makes is a special holster designed to be concealed in a woman’s bra.
 Of this model, Harlow wrote, “Gals stuff bras with all sorts of gear outside the design parameters.
 Cigarettes, combs, decks of cards, dice, switchblade knives and crack cocaine are just some of the items I have found in bras.
 So why not a gun?
 If you’re pretty, I also offer free fittings.”

 The Southern Poverty Law Center (SPLC) tracks the growth of extremist and hate groups in the U.S., and their leaders.
 SPLC groups them by ideology: anti-immigrant, anti-LGBT, anti-Muslim, the Patriot Movement, the Sovereign Citizens Movement.
 SPLC also tracks incidents of right-wing terrorism.
-The group tries to counter the growth of bigotry and extremism and warn against right wing terrorism, and from what we’re seeing right here on the western slope, these trends certainly need counteracting.
+SPLC tracks the growth of bigotry, extremism and right wing domestic terrorism, and from what we’re seeing right here on the western slope, these trends certainly need counteracting.
 The first step is to talk about it, and that’s what we’re doing here.

-Western slope political leaders, including the Grand Junction City Council, Mesa County Commissioners and our federal elected representatives, need to take seriously the bigotry, hate speech and intolerance that is increasingly on display in our area, and be concerned that it is occurring alongside the promotion of violence and use of firearms.
-Our leaders need to roundly condemn such ideology, particularly when it comes from local business owners and their prominent, associated mainstream groups, like the Grand Junction Area Chamber of Commerce.
+Western slope political leaders, including Grand Junction City Council, the Mesa County Commissioners and our federal elected representatives, need to take seriously the bigotry, hate speech and intolerance that is increasingly on display in our area, and in particular that it is occurring alongside the promotion of violence and brandishing of firearms.
+Our leaders need to roundly condemn such ideology, particularly when it comes from local business owners and their prominent associated mainstream groups, like the Grand Junction Area Chamber of Commerce.

 But we haven’t heard any words of condemnation from any of these officials, have we?